What it offers

 Lecture capture

-Lectures and seminars should be captured using the Kent Player (Panopto) with the added benefit of Moodle integration.
+Lectures and seminars should be captured using the Kent Player (Panopto) which has the added benefit of Moodle integration.

 How to access Stream